-KUDOS OF THE MONTH: George Kaiser Family Foundation Since its beginnings, the George comes from Kaiser 0s belief that it Kaiser Family Foundation has is unfair and inconsistent with impacted countless children and America 0s founding principles for families in greater Tulsa and beyond as well as having brought arts, culture and revitalization to downtown Tulsa.

-George Kaiser developed the Being, and Civic Enhancement. foundation 0s primary focus of providing equal opportunity for young children through early childhood evidence-based and experimental educational programs.
-The reason creation of the Woody Guthrie birth to deter- GEORGE KAISER mine a child 0s potential.
-FAMILY FOUNDATION The foundation 0s three focus are Parent Engagement and Early Education, Health and Family Well- Over the past decade, major GKFF projects include, in downtown Tulsa 0s Brady Arts District the construction of Guthrie Green, for the foundation 0s mission Center and partnering with Lobeck area.
-Taylor Family Foundation to create 36 Degrees North; acquisition of the Bob Dylan Archive of more than 6,000 items spanning nearly 60 years in partnership with the University of Tulsa; development of the Tulsa Artist Fellowship in 2015; the opening of three Tulsa Educare centers; launch of the areas Women in Recovery Program; and construction of A Gathering Place for Tulsa, with its first phase to be completed in late 2017.
-GKFF 0s civic ventures are designed to advance its primary mission while also adding to the diversity and vibrancy of the Tulsa
+KUDOS OF THE MONTH: George Kaiser Family Foundation Since its beginnings, the George from Kaiser's belief that it is unfair Kaiser Family Foundation has and inconsistent with America's impacted countless children and founding principles for birth to families in greater Tulsa and beyond as well as having brought arts, culture and revitaliza- are Parent Engagement and Early tion to downtown Tulsa.
+George Kaiser developed the Being, and Civic Enhancement. foundation's primary focus of providing equal opportunity for young children through early childhood evidence-based and experimental educational programs.
+The reason creation of the Woody Guthrie determine a GEORGE KAISER child's potential.
+FAMILY FOUNDATION The foundation's three focus Education, Health and Family Well-Over the past decade, major GKFF projects include, in downtown Tulsa's Brady Arts District the construction of Guthrie Green, for the foundation's mission comes Center and partnering with Lobeck area.
+Taylor Family Foundation to create 36 Degrees North; acquisition of the Bob Dylan Archive of more than 6,000 items spanning nearly 60 years in partnership with the University of Tulsa; development of the Tulsa Artist Fellowship in 2015; the opening of three Tulsa Educare centers; launch of the areas Women in Recovery Program; and construction of A Gathering Place for Tulsa, with its first phase to be completed in late 2017 GKFF's civic ventures are designed to advance its primary mission while also adding to the diversity and vibrancy of the Tulsa

-AND CULTURE: In ARTS 2011, GKFF purchased the Woody Guthrie Archives from Woody Guthrie Publications in New York, which led to the opening of the Woody Guthrie Center in downtown Tulsa Os Brady Arts District in 2013.
-Oklahoma 0s Largest Monthly News Group - Serving the Heart of Metropolitan Tulsa and Beyond
+AND CULTURE: In ARTS 2011, GKFF purchased the Woody Guthrie Archives from Woody Guthrie Publications in New York, which led to the opening of the Woody Guthrie Center in downtown Tulsa's Brady Arts District in 2013.
+Oklahoma's Largest Monthly News Group - Serving the Heart of Metropolitan Tulsa and Beyond